 4. Too much information is required on the referral form/referrals are being rejected.

-As with other 2WW pathways, prior investigations/diagnostics are required when referring into the service.
 Please familiarise yourself with the tests required ahead of a referral to your local RDC, such as the group blood test for NSS, as without these results being available, the ability of the team to assess the patient rapidly and comprehensively is significantly impacted.

 Further FAQs and common issues will be added to this document as they arise.